bobby-tablez/Invoke-Mathfuscation/README.md

 * Remote URL (ie: http://example.com/dir/remote.ps1)
 * Local File (ie: C:\tmp\local.ps1)
 * PowerShell Command (ie: Write-Host "Hello world!")
+* **Update:** Supports positive/negative numbers

-When prompted, specify a command to invoke, remote URL or full local path to a .ps1 file, then supply the number offset which will be added to the char values.
+When prompted, specify a command to invoke, remote URL or full local path to a .ps1 file, then supply the number offset which will be added or subtracted to the char values.

 Example:
 ```Write-Host "Hello world!"``` using 600 as an offset: